arduino/arduino-edge-container-demo/README.md

 - `-- name mynodered` This option gives a human readable name to the container

 Now we can check the status of the container with `docker ps`, it should be *up*.
-Furthermore we can stop the container with `docker stop mynodered` and start it with `docker start mynodered`
+Furthermore we can stop the container with `docker stop mynodered` and start it again with `docker start mynodered`

 It's also possible to modify the flow and nodes through Node-RED's browser-based web interface, connecting to this URL:
 `http://<ip_address_raspi>:1880/`